ManuCanedo/daily-coding-sessions-2020/DataStructures_Lists/SimpleList/README.md

-## Circular Simple List
+## List
 <br/>
-Console application that allows the modification of a Circular Simple List Data Structure.
+Console application that allows the modification of a List Data Structure.

 <br/>[Back](https://github.com/ManuCanedo/DailyCodingChallenges-Cpp)